Necroforger/steamvr_tracker_config/README.md

 ![img](screenshots/screenshot1.png)

 ## How do
+Download the executable from releases.
+Place it in it's own folder so the folders and backups it creates don't pollute your desktop.

 1. Disconnect all steamvr devices.
 E.g headsets, base stations, and controllers.
 2. Launch the executable.
 3. Click search until a device is successfully discovered.